cpruvost/continstupgrade/README.md

 - VCN is created with a private subnet and a public subnet
 - The security list of the public subnet has an ingress rule for the load balancer port
 - The security list of the private subnet has an ingress rule for the container instances port
+- Note : you can have another VCN if you want for API Gateway with the good security lists

 You can look at the variables and see :
 - Some of the variables have default values than can be updated by yourself or not (using the env-var-template.ps1(or.sh) or with Stack Ressource Manager Variables)